-- Clean the mower blade to remove any dried grass or other debris. - 2.
-Clamp a nail in a bench vise, hang the mower blade on the nail, and position the blade in a level horizontal position as shown in Figure 31.
+- 1. Clean the blade to remove any dried grass or other debris. - 2.
+Clamp a nail in a bench vise, hang the blade on the nail, and position the blade in a level horizontal position as shown in Figure 32.

-- 3. Check the balance of the mower blade.
-If either end of the mower blade moves downward is heavier than the other.
+- 3. Check the balance of the blade.
+If either end of the blade moves downward the end that moves downward is heavier than the other.
 Sharpen the heavy end until balance is achieved.
 See Sharpening the Mower Blades for sharpening instructions. - 4.
 Repeat the process until the mower blade remains in the horizontal, level position.